mnemocron/LSGSMovements/README.md

-# LSZGMovements
+# LSGSMovements
-Website Scraper for LSZG Airport (Sion) arrivals/departures Table.
+Website Scraper for LSGS Airport (Sion) arrivals/departures Table.
 Serves the arrivals/departures Table as a JSON API (files).

 ---